garrardkitchen/resume/content/_index.md

 - Blogging
 - Mentoring
+- `Early Careers` technical skills assessor
-- Collaborating with multiple clients on Azure and HCL solutions
+- Collaborating with multiple clients using Azure and HCL solutions
 - Contributing DevSecOps expertise to support our proposal development
 - Some of the projects I have worked on for clients are: